jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 ## H

+### HIS
+High Instrument Saturation.
+An instrument special pixel value set during the ingestion of the image data into ISIS.
+The sensor registered a value too high to be measured accurately (oversaturated).
 ### HRS
 HRS [High Representation Saturation] is a representation special pixel value that is tracked and reported to the user.
 HRS is set when an ISIS application causes the output DN pixel to fall 'above' the possible range of valid values.